Vyral/jason-daniels/_posts/2021-02-22-how-can-you-buy-and-sell-simultaneously.md

 {% include pullquote.html %}

-One other thing you can do in this market is negotiate a rent back from the buyer to get the home under contract.
+One other thing you can do in this market is to negotiate a rent-back from the buyer to get the home under contract.
 This can give you up to 60 days to find a new home after you’ve sold your first one.

 Here at Finch and Gable Real Estate, **we have exclusive partnerships with investors who can make this process stress-free** for you.
 They’ll pay market value for your current home in cash, and they'll make a cash offer on your behalf for your next home, making your offer that much stronger.
 Then you can align the closings so you don’t have two house payments or two moves.
 It’s a great way to alleviate the stress of having to buy and sell in this market.
 We have several programs, so please reach out if you’re interested, and we can assess your situation.